Giraray/post-process-fx/patchnotes.md

+7 - 13.06.25
+- Added a try-catch for the GPU adapter.
+Changed the readme and moved Todo's to own txt file.
+Expanded upon bitmaps.

 6 - 23.02.25
 - Added LCh color space to the Cel shader as a config which addresses non-perceptually uniform color palette gradients - an artefact from using HSL.
 In fact, I might just remove the HSL option entirely since it sometimes looks like utter ass.